jorendorff/rust-ignorance/ignorance.md

 > Is `my_macro!
 BONK` a possible macro-use syntax?

+I don't think that's something the parser would accept at all, no.

+There is surprisingly specific macro syntax for specific contexts: expression macros, as in `(3 + f![])`, can use `()` or `[]` or `{}` and no semicolon is expected or allowed for any of the three.
+Declaration macros are different: an identifier token is permitted before the mandatory delimited token-tree, and if the delimited token-tree uses `()` or `[]`, then a semicolon is required after.

+Macros are permitted in a *lot* of different contexts;
+I'll have to look to see what patterns there are.

 @@@

 > What about `my_macro!(X)` where X is required to be a single token tree?